massnetorg/wallet-java-sdk/README.md

 ## Requirements

 At least Java 8 is required.
-Kotlin is recommended.
+Java 10+ or Kotlin is recommended for simplicity.

 ## HTTP API